I have been doing an "eclectic" mix of various language arts resources with my kids.

 Another great resource we used a lot was the website Starfall.com.
 It is just fantastic for early readers.
 It has little animated movies for the letters, then little stories and interactive activities and problems, etc. Kids could spend hours on it at a time, if allowed.

-I started out by letting my Dear Daughter 1 (the older, or DD1) to just do some copywork from children's books.
+I started out by letting my older daughter to just do some copywork from children's books.
 Then we went on to do the Explode the Code workbooks by a recommendation of a friend.
 They teach you phonics and spelling, and seemed to work just fine for her.

 She's a natural speller and seems to remember words very well.
-She has not had any big troubles with spelling.
 I have also done dictation with her a few times here and there (choosing sentences from storybooks), but it has been quite easy for her so I haven't kept up with it continually.

 Recently I purchased by DD1's own request a book titled Daily Paragraph Editing for grade 5 and she has thoroughly enjoyed it.
 It involves finding and correcting spelling and punctuation errors in short stories.